🏨HotelsWithToys

 • 4Pack water shoes for kids.
 Every beach in Dubrovnik is pebble or rock.
 The hotel pools are fine barefoot, but the second you walk to Copacabana or Banje Beach, small feet will complain without proper shoes.
 Decathlon on the highway sells them for 8 EUR.

 • 5Bus 6 connects Lapad to the Old Town every 15 minutes.
 A single ticket is 15 HRK from the driver or 12 HRK from a kiosk.
 Kids under 6 ride free.
 Do not take a taxi from Babin Kuk to the Old Town unless you want to spend 100+ HRK for a 10-minute ride.
 For a beach-resort week where kids clubs and meals are bundled, compare with all-inclusive resorts in Antalya.
+For rainy days when the kids club is not enough, check the indoor pool hotels in Dubrovnik.

 Other family activities to try in Dubrovnik